Covid 19 coronavirus: US deaths double in two days, Trump says quarantine 'not necessary'

 He said the travel advisory would be administered by governors "in consultation with the federal government."
 Full details will be released by the CDC later on Saturday, he added.

-New York has become the epicentre of the coronavirus pandemic in the United States, with New York reporting more than 50,000 confirmed coronavirus cases and more than 700 deaths Saturday.
+New York has become the epicentre of the coronavirus pandemic in the United States, with New York State reporting more than 50,000 confirmed coronavirus cases and more than 700 deaths Saturday.
 New York City alone has seen 200-plus deaths in the last 24 hours, according to local officials.

 But Cuomo had questioned the legality of the strict new measure Trump floated to contain the outbreak in the region.